Big Pigeon in Southwest Iowa

 † Jensen, Arthur Orville, SN 37-117-909, US Army Air Force, Pott.
 Co.

-• Note: Arthur Orville Jensen was my father's second cousin; the plane crash location is marked on the page header map.
+• The death location of Arthur Orville Jensen, my father's second cousin, is marked on the page header map.

 • 36th Bomb.
-Sqdn., 28th Bomb Gp., Eleventh Air Force, based at Elmendorf Field, Anchorage, Alaska Territory; Boeing B-17E Flying Fortress #41-9146 crew member w/ pilot Albert J. Wilsey Jr.; KIA 28 Aug 1942 Aleutian Is., Alaska; plane disappeared returning from three-plane mission over Kiska Is. led by Col. William O. Eareckson; all nine dead; North Pacific > Alaska; BNR.
+Sqdn., 28th Bomb Gp., Eleventh Air Force, based at Elmendorf Field, Anchorage, Alaska Territory; Boeing B-17E Flying Fortress #41-9146 crew member w/ pilot Albert J. Wilsey Jr.; KIA 28 Aug 1942 Aleutian Is., Alaska; plane disappeared returning from three-plane mission over Kiska Is. led by Col. William O. Eareckson; all nine dead; BNR.

 † Meindl, Joseph James, SN 230-946, US Coast Guard, Marshall Co.